Skip to content ↓

 I have been a governor since 2006, and as a retired Structural Engineer I have found my natural role for the last 12 years as chair of the Premises Committee, looking after repairs and improvements to the buildings and grounds.
 Working with the school management on many exciting projects, and with the very generous support of FOTS it has been a very rewarding role for me.
 I feel I’ve been able to give something back to the school for the wonderful start in life provided to our children.

-I moved to Henley just in time for the arrival of our second daughter five years ago.
+I moved to Henley just in time for the arrival of our second daughter in 2016.
 We were looking for a thriving community, a great school for our girls, and the open space to breathe after being cooped up in central London, and Henley has returned that in spades.

 In London I worked for many years in TV, then in sales and marketing and finally as an executive for a global children’s channel that focused on development and learning.
 I’m now fortunate to be able to use the skills I developed working for a local small business focused on the arts.